thepsauce/fensterchef/CONTRIBUTING.md

 ### X client management

 Calling any functions (besides changing the stacking order) does not synchronize with the X server.
-This approach was chosen so that user scripts can interact effortlessly (without any back and forth) with fensterchef.
+This approach was chosen to have a high tolerance against back and forth changes, making it easy to write new functions using existing functions.

 - Go to `src/x11_management.c`.
 Here the connection is initialized to the X server, we use the convenient `XkbOpenDisplay()` which does some Xkb version checks for us
 - Go back to `src/event.c` and look at `next_cycle()`, this is the heart of